This post may contain affiliate links. Read our disclosure policy here.

 Let’s put this all together now!

 Planting your starts is really as simple as you think it is!
 Place your potting soil into the pots and place the pots on a tray.
-Poke your finger into the middle of the dirt in each pot until you have a hole about an inch deep.
+Poke your finger into the middle of the dirt in each pot until you have a hole.
+The depth of the hole will depend on the instructions on your see packet.
+Some seeds need to be as low as 1 inch deep and some should be surface sown.

-Plant two little seeds in each pot and cover the seeds back up with a bit of soil.
-Plant as many pots as you will need plants…maybe a few extras just in case.
+For larger plants like tomatoes and peppers, plant two little seeds in each pot and cover the seeds back up with a bit of soil.
+Plant as many pots as you will need, maybe a few extras just in case.
 (For advice on how many plants to plant based on how many members are in your family, check out this post!)

 This is a great project to do with your children!
 If you would like more details on how to involve children in your gardening, read this blog post about Introducing Children to Gardening.